-Tzatziki is a traditional Greek sauce that’s creamy and rich in flavor.
-In Greece it’s made with goat’s milk or sheep’s milk yogurt.
-In the US, Greek yogurt is the go-to substitute.
+Tzatziki sauce is a creamy yogurt sauce from Greece.
+Traditionally it’s made with goat’s milk or sheep’s milk, but in the US, Greek yogurt is the go-to substitute.

-For this sauce, greek yogurt, cucumber, fresh lemon juice, dill and garlic come together to make a thick sauce that pairs perfectly with just about anything.
-It’s served chilled, so it’s kept refrigerated until it is time to use it, making it the perfect make ahead recipe.
+For this recipe, Greek yogurt, cucumber, fresh lemon juice, dill, and garlic come together to make a thick sauce that pairs perfectly with just about anything.
+It’s served chilled, so it’s kept refrigerated until it is time to use it.

 The best way for an English speaker to pronounce tzatziki is “tsah-see-key.”
 Emphasize the “tsah” part and pronounce it like the end of the word “pizza.”
 You can hear the pronunciation here.